-Also, in 2016 KCP&L acquired a building (KCPL ConneX Store) at 1710 Paseo in Kansas City, Missouri that contains a 25 kW solar facility.
-The facility is being leased by KCP&L and it qualifies for RES compliance.
-The facility began providing energy to the grid in June.
+Also, in 2016 KCP&L acquired a building (KCP&L Connect) at 1710 Paseo in Kansas City, Missouri that contains a 25 kW solar facility.
+The facility qualifies for RES compliance.
+The facility began providing energy to the grid in June 2016.